|Nutritional Guidelines (per serving)|

 Add the cauliflower to the pot, stir to combine, cover and cook 3 minutes.
 Add the broth, bring the mixture to a boil, reduce the heat to maintain a steady simmer and cook until cauliflower is very tender, about 10 minutes.

-Serve the soup hot, with a sprinkle of chopped chives or other hebrs and/or a pat of butter, if you like.
+- Serve the soup hot, with a sprinkle of chopped chives or other herbs and/or a touch of butter, if you like.